Evidence for a Damped Millisecond Quasi-Periodic Structure in a Fast Radio Burst

-To quantify the temporal pattern, we performed peak-timing analyses \cite{chime2022sub,pastor2023fast}.
-Fitting the Gaussian peak times (Sec. \ref{Pulse modeling} in {\bf Methods}) yields a period of $0.994\pm0.014$ ms (as shown in \ref{Fit_TOA} and \ref{tab:pulse_params}).
-Monte Carlo simulations indicate a false-alarm probability below 1\% (as shown in \ref{MC}, Sec. \ref{Search for periodicity} in {\bf Methods}).
-Separately, the amplitude decay follows an exponential profile with decay scale $\tau = 2.24 \pm 0.06$ ms (as shown in \ref{Fit_A}, Sec. \ref{Amplitude decay analysis} in {\bf Methods}) at 3.2 $\sigma$ significance (as shown in \ref{MC_A}).
-Taken together, these results provide strong evidence for a damped millisecond quasi-periodic oscillation in FRB~20190122C.
-While the statistical significance does not reach the conventional discovery threshold, it is among the highest reported for QPO-like features in FRBs to date (as shown in \ref{tab:frb_qpo_summary}).
-This detection highlights a rare instance where coherent oscillatory behavior may be imprinted onto the burst signal.
+To quantify the temporal pattern, we performed peak-timing analyses \cite{chime2022sub,pastor2023fast}. {Fitting the Gaussian peak times (Sec. \ref{Pulse modeling} in {Methods}) yields a period of $3.60 \pm 0.05\ \mathrm{ms}$ (as shown in \ref{Fit_TOA} and \ref{tab:pulse_fit_results}).
+Monte Carlo simulations give a false-alarm probability of $p=0.009$ when conditioned on the observed eight pulse components, and $p=0.01911$ when the number of pulse components is drawn from a Poisson distribution with a mean of eight (as shown in \ref{MC} and \ref{MC_N}; Sec. \ref{Search for periodicity} in {Methods}).
+Separately, the post-peak pulse amplitudes are better described by an exponential damping-like envelope with a decay scale of ($\tau_{\rm amp}=2.24\pm0.06$) pulse components (as shown in \ref{Fit_A}, Sec. \ref{Amplitude decay analysis} in {Methods}) at 3.2 $\sigma$ significance (as shown in \ref{MC_A}).
+Taken together, these results provide evidence for a candidate damped millisecond quasi-periodic structure in FRB~20190122C, although the timing periodicity alone does not reach a conventional discovery threshold.
+The nominal timing false-alarm probability is comparable to those reported for several previous intra-burst QPO-like FRB candidates, but should be interpreted cautiously because sample-level trials would further reduce the formal significance.
+The combination of multiple millisecond-spaced pulses and a clear post-peak damping-like amplitude envelope makes this burst an unusual case among FRBs with fine temporal structure (as shown in \ref{tab:frb_qpo_summary}).}

-The oscillation’s quality factor, $Q \sim 7$, suggests moderate coherence, possibly arising from magnetospheric or crustal oscillations \cite{Levin2007,van2012magnetar}.
-Assuming an Alfvén wave interpretation \cite{sotani2008alfven}, the observed frequency implies a magnetic field strength of order $10^{12}$ G (Sec. \ref{Theoretical} in {\bf Methods}), compatible with low-field magnetars such as SGR~0418+5729 \cite{rea2010low}, and the ~1 kHz quasi-periodic signal with exponential damping resembles features seen in magnetar giant flares (e.g. \cite{watts2006detection,huppenkothen2014intermittency}).
-Interestingly, the inferred periodicity may correspond to a neutron star spin period of about 1 s, this lies within the range of known radio pulsars and magnetars, if one accepts a scaling between sub-millisecond features and rotation \cite{2024NatAs...8..230K}.

-Scenarios involving binary mergers or compact object coalescence are less favored.
-Such processes would likely exhibit increasing energy release as the system approaches merger, in contrast with the clear post-peak decay observed here.
-Moreover, no frequency evolution is seen during the burst—an expected hallmark of dynamic merger environments \cite{2016ApJ...822L...7W}.